NHSDigital/software-engineering-quality-framework/practices/guides/github-deploy-to-s3.md

 One-time setup to get this working:
 1. Define GitHub as an Identity Provider in your AWS account
-2. Define what GitHub is allowed to do (IAM policy)
+2. Define what GitHub is allowed to do (IAM Role Policy)
-3. Define the GitHub role (IAM role)
+3. Define the GitHub role (IAM Role)
-4. Define the GitHub Action
+4. Hook this into your GitHub Action

 NB: You should script as much of this as possible, where it is safe to do so.